 I wrote about that specific phenomenon in a piece called The Rehearsed Answer.
 That moment when you realize the answer you keep giving about your life built itself over time without you ever checking whether it's still true.
 It got smoother with every telling until it no longer felt like yours.

 My friend with the voice messages is doing something similar.
 He has a version of himself that works.
-The calm one, one who figured it out, and that version is real, it's not fake.
+The calm one, the one who figured it out.
+And that version is real, it's not fake.
 But it's incomplete.
 It handles everything except the part where he actually lets someone close enough to see what's going on before he's cleaned it up.

 Why "I've dealt with it" sometimes means "I've hidden it better"